 compiled by Wm.
 Robert Johnston

 The above links provide, in three parts, a listing of selected terrorist attacks worldwide from 1880 to the present.
-It includes events of the following types: terrorist attacks resulting in 20 or more fatalties and/or 200 or more injuries; attacks otherwise of special political significance, such as assassinations; significant attacks involving unconventional weapons; and some non-terrorist criminal acts of methodological relevance.
+It includes events of the following types: terrorist attacks resulting in 20 or more fatalities and/or 100 or more injuries; attacks otherwise of special political significance, such as assassinations; significant attacks involving unconventional weapons; and some non-terrorist criminal acts of methodological relevance.

 Summary data for the above listings (note: listings are incomplete):

 - 1,078 incidents listed (including accidental and criminal), 60,764 fatalities and 121,499 injuries

 - 1,039 terrorist incidents listed, total 56,044 fatalities and 116,851 injuries